-Getting Ready for Your Trip to Bali
+Getting Ready for Your Arrival to Bali

-This page explains how foreign visitors can complete Indonesia’s “All Indonesia” arrival registration before entry, using the official government portal.
+This page explains how foreign visitors can complete Indonesia’s new “All Indonesia” arrival registration before entry, using the official government portal.

 “All Indonesia” Arrival Card — What It Is & How to Use It